ShreySahai/TwoDTransientDiffusionProblem/README.md

 # 2DHeatTransfer

-A python library that simulates two-dimensional transient heat conduction in a square plate using ADI finite difference method
+A python library that simulates two dimensional transient heat conduction in a square plate using ADI finite difference method

-##Getting started
+## Getting started

-The repository can be clone and the library `TwoDHeatTranfer.py` can be simply imported for use
+The repository can be clone and the library `TwoDHeat.py` can be simply imported for use

-###Prerequisites
+### Prerequisites

 The library uses the following two python libraries

 * numpy
 * matplotlib

-###Problem statement
+### Problem statement

 A square plate of length 2L and thermal diffusivity α with initial temperature Tin is suddenly subjected to temperature T0

-The governing equation is given by
+The problem is a diffusion type problem and the governing equation is given by

 ![Equation 1](/README/1.png)